Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 • Current Address

 The myEquifax account can also be used to temporarily lift, permanently remove, and check the status of the credit freeze.
 A credit freeze on the credit report for a minor or an incapacitated adult uses the Minor Freeze Request form and the Incapacitated Adult Freeze Request form, respectively.
 These forms also need documents to prove the identities of the minor, incapacitated adult, and the person who will act as the authorized representative.
+Lenders can still report your payment activity to credit bureaus even with a frozen credit file.

 A credit freeze can also be requested via phone by the customer.
 The customer is required to give certain information for identity verification.
 For identity verification, the customer has options to either receive a one-time Personal Identification Number (PIN) via text message or answer questions based on the information on the Equifax credit report to process the credit freeze.